Minarets of Al-Aqsa: Fakhriyya Minaret

+Bab al-Asbat Minaret (Minaret of the Tribes' Gate)

 The last and most notable minaret was built in 1367: the Bāb al-ʾAsbāṭ Minaret, near the Tribes' Gate (al-ʾAsbāṭ Gate).
 It is composed of a cylindrical stone shaft (built later by the Ottomans), which springs up from a rectangular Mamluk-built base on top of a triangular transition zone.
 The shaft narrows above the muezzin's balcony and is dotted with circular windows, ending with a bulbous dome.
 The dome was reconstructed after the 1927 earthquake.

 Proposed fifth minaret

 There are no minarets in the eastern portion of the mosque.
 However, in 2006, King Abdullah II of Jordan announced his intention to build a fifth minaret overlooking the Mount of Olives.
 The King Hussein Minaret is planned to be the tallest structure in the Old City of Jerusalem.